 - If you’d like to opt to NOT defer payments at this time (aka continue to pay on schedule), you can still make payments by logging into your online account 24/7 and setting up a one-time payment, by sending a check or money order, or by making a payment through your online banking provider.

 In moments like these, every bit of savings helps.
 Florida Prepaid understands that families are looking for safety and security for the future during this time.
 I know that I am.
 Knowing that our Florida Prepaid College Plans are protected during COVID-19, it’s such a relief.
 Here’s how Florida Prepaid is helping new customers during coronavirus:

 - Your Florida Prepaid College Plan allows families to save for college for LESS than the price of college tuition in Florida.

 - Your Florida Prepaid College Plan locks in a fixed monthly payment that will never INCREASE over the life of the plan, no matter how the economy fluctuates.

 - Florida Prepaid College Plans are guaranteed by the state of Florida.
 That means you will never lose the money you have invested in your plan, no matter what the economic crisis.

-- Through May 31, 2020 the Florida Prepaid is waiving the application fee (that’s $50 off!) when you use Florida Prepaid Promo Code RAIS1920 at checkout.
+- Through May 31, 2020 the Florida Prepaid is waiving the application fee (that’s $50 off!) when you use new 2021 Florida Prepaid Promo Code RAIS2021 – save $50 now through April 30, 2021 at checkout.
 With the lowest plan rates in 5 years (starting at only $44/month) plus 100% waived application fee, if you are able to invest in your child’s college education future, now is the time to do so.
 This $50 Florida Prepaid promotion code ends on May 31, 2020, when the 2020 Open Enrollment period ends.

 - New customers will not have to make their first payment until July 20, 2020, allowing more time for your family to plan for the future.